Professional Indemnity Insurance Guide - Regulated Firms

 If a firm is currently an Appointed Representative (AR), will the PI policy be suitable once the firm is Directly Authorised?

 When the policy is put in place for the AR, it should be made clear to the insurer that the firm may consider direct authorisation.
 If this is the case, there should be no reason why the policy would not continue for the firm once directly authorised.
-The premium is usually similar for Appointed Representatives and Directly Authorised firms.
+The premium is typically similar for ARs and Directly Authorised firms.

 How much does it cost?